Research Integrity Annual Statement 2022

-This report summarises the actions and activities undertaken by the Cancer Research UK Beatson Institute in 2022 to promote the generation of high quality, robust and ethical research and to embed an institutional culture of research integrity.
+This report summarises the actions and activities undertaken by the Cancer Research UK Scotland Institute in 2023 to promote the generation of high quality, robust and ethical research and to embed an institutional culture of research integrity.
 The report content aligns with the template developed by the UK Research Integrity Office (UKRIO) and the signatories to the Concordat to support research integrity.

 Section 2 Promoting high standards of research integrity and positive research culture.
 Description of actions and activities undertaken